Conversational AI

 Agent skills are plugins for AI coding assistants like Claude Code, Cursor, Windsurf, and other compatible agents.
 They teach the AI how to correctly use the Telnyx SDKs.

 These are official skills for AI coding agents to integrate Telnyx APIs using the native SDKs.
-They follow the Agent Skills specification and are organized by product and language.
+They follow the Agent Skills specification and are organized by product area so your agent only loads the skills it needs.
 Each skill teaches an AI agent how to use Telnyx SDKs correctly with code examples generated from the official OpenAPI specifications.

 When you install Telnyx Agent Skills, your AI gains access to:

-• Full SDK reference for your language (Python, JavaScript, Go, Java, or Ruby)
+• Full SDK reference for Python, JavaScript, Go, Java, and Ruby

-• Code examples for all 35 Telnyx products
+• Code examples for all Telnyx products, split by product area

 • Authentication setup and error handling patterns